-Restaurant critic Andrew Ross reviews the best Maine dining in 2017
+Restaurant critic Andrew Ross reviews 2017’s best Maine dining

 Looking back, I count myself extraordinarily lucky to have lived in Maine over the past 12 months – fork (and occasionally chopsticks) in hand to fend off the world outside.

 Here are just a few of the reasons why.
+(Unless otherwise mentioned, these restaurants are in Portland.)

 BEST NEW RESTAURANT

-Chaval.
+Chaval, in Portland.
 A confession: I could have written twice as much as I did about Chaval this November, all of it glowing.
 It’s the sort of restaurant where every new visit shines light into unexplored corners of your experience.
 One time, you encounter a vegetarian entrée so good, you return with non-vegetarian out-of-town guests just to make them taste it.
 Later, you accidentally observe bar manager Patrick McDonald’s secret ability to make a half-dozen varieties of daiquiri, including one with Xerez sherry.
 But perhaps best of all, after nibbling your way through chef/owner Damian Sansonetti’s fideos – toasted, broken vermicelli flavored with an uni aioli that whispers a rumor of the ocean over every bite – dessert still awaits.
 Sometimes, it’s pastry chef/owner Ilma Lopez’s legendarily crisp, light churros, served with a chocolate sauce that demands spooning into your mouth, long after the last bite of fried dough has disappeared.
 Other times, if you’re very fortunate, you’ll find treats like Bee’s Knees, a gin-and-lemon-curd flavored bombe Alaska wearing a stucco coat of caramelized meringue.

 It, like Chaval, is spectacular and only getting better.